 Abundant and healthy populations of pollinators can improve fruit set and quality, and increase fruit size.
 In farming situations this increases production per hectare.
 In the wild, biodiversity increases and wildlife food sources increase.
-Cereals, oilseeds, vegetables, and fruit are some of the crops types grown on Prince Edward Island.
-Many benefit from native and honey bee pollination.
+Fruits such as blueberries and apples, in addition to vegetables and field crops such as alfalfa are grown in Nova Scotia that rely on honey bees and native bees for pollination.
 Honey bees pollinate more than \$4 billion worth of crops in Canada each year.